GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 class, ``science``, that is how they are differentiated from the telluric standards which are ``partnerCal``.

-If we had multiple targets, we would need to split them into separate list.
+If we had multiple targets, we would need to split them into separate lists.
 To inspect what we have we can use |dataselect| and |showd| together.

 ::